-- The ratio of performance-based compensation to overall compensation, including whether any relevant social or environmental factors are a component of performance-contingent pay elements; - > The presence of significant environmental, social or governance (ESG) controversies that have the potential to pose material risks to the company and its shareholders; - Any downward discretion applied to executive compensation on the basis of a failure to achieve performance goals, including ESG performance objectives; - The completeness of disclosure and rigor of performance goals;
+- The ratio of performance-based compensation to overall compensation, including whether any relevant social or environmental factors are a component of performance-contingent pay elements; - The presence of significant environmental, social or governance (ESG) controversies that have the potential to pose material risks to the company and its shareholders; - Any downward discretion applied to executive compensation on the basis of a failure to achieve performance goals, including ESG performance objectives; - The completeness of disclosure and rigor of performance goals; - The company's peer group benchmarking practices; - Actual results of financial/non-financial and operational metrics, such as growth in revenue, profit, cash flow, workplace safety, environmental performance, etc., both absolute and relative to peers; - Special circumstances related to, for example, a new CEO in the prior FY or anomalous equity grant practices (e.g., bi-annual awards); - Realizable pay compared to grant pay; and - Any other factors deemed relevant.

-9 The Russell 3000E Index includes approximately 4,000 of the largest U.S. equity securities.
+&lt;sup>10 The Russell 3000E Index includes approximately 4,000 of the largest U.S. equity securities.

-10 The revised peer group is generally comprised of 14-24 companies that are selected using market cap, revenue (or assets for certain financial firms), GICS industry group and company's selected peers' GICS industry group with size constraints, via a process designed to select peers that are closest to the subject company in terms of revenue/assets and industry and also within a market cap bucket that is reflective of the company's.
+&lt;sup>11 The revised peer group is generally comprised of 14-24 companies that are selected using market cap, revenue (or assets for certain financial firms), GICS industry group and company's selected peers' GICS industry group with size constraints, via a process designed to select peers that are closest to the subject company in terms of revenue/assets and industry and also within a market cap bucket that is reflective of the company's.

-11 Only Russell 3000 Index companies are subject to the Absolute Alignment analysis.
+$^{12}$ Only Russell 3000 Index companies are subject to the Absolute Alignment analysis.